isabellacopland/react-technical-test-/README.md

 # If I had more time

-<ul> Cleaning up code to be as DRY as possible
+- Cleaning up code to be as DRY as possible
-<ul> Add more styling to the webpage, with some instructions to improve the UX
+- Add more styling to the webpage, with some instructions to improve the UX

 # Author's name